kenjimarshall/floral-web/README.md

 # floral-web

-Based on Academic Pages template.
+Based on the Academic Pages template.

 ## Configuration